blue0666/CarpetBlueAddition/docs/Rules.md

 * Default Value: `false`
 * Optional Parameters: `true`, `false`
-* Open Method: `/carpet kExplosionIntroduce ture`
+* Open Method: `/carpet kExplosionIntroduce true`
 * Categories: `BLUE` , `feature` , `tnt`

 ### SoundSuppresionIntroduce

-#### MC:1.15.2-1.19.4
+#### MC:1.15.2-1.20.4

 Introduce the sound suppressor of a calibrated sculk sensor in 1.20-1.21

-Place a Chest or TrappedChest and name it "SoundSuppresor" or "声音抑制器" and put a lectern at its back with 15 pages, then use the specific channels as you want.
+Place a Chest or TrappedChest and name it "SoundSuppressor" or "声音抑制器" and put a lectern at its back with 15 pages, then use the specific channels as you want.

 Tips:Only safe channels are transplanted, other channels are not in cosideration yet.